9 Eco-Friendly Notebooks & Journals To Sustainably Scribble

 The two primary things to keep in mind when selecting the best eco-friendly notebooks are materials and manufacturing:

-One of the most important things to consider when choosing eco notebooks is choosing the best eco-friendly paper options, with recycled and alternative papers being preferable.
+One of the most important things to consider when choosing eco notebooks, much like eco-friendly crafts, is choosing the best eco-friendly paper options, with recycled and alternative papers being preferable.

 - Recycled paper: Uses post-consumer paper waste and transforms it into usable paper once more.
 Sometimes the paper is made by hand, sometimes it’s produced at scale, but all recycled paper should have at least some percentage of post-consumer content.